Fine and Dandy (horse): A conditioning run in a Flying

-1961 Railway Quality, 7f (Group 1)
+1961 Railway Quality Handicap, 7f (Group 1)

 He then ran in the Railway Quality with the big weight of 9.4 and gate 17.
 He spent energy crossing the field but had the race won until the last stride when lightly weighted 6YO Grecian Vale, with 1 stone 7 lbs less, beat him by a short head.
 He was on the speed all the way and the time was a race record.
 This run brought him to peak fitness.

-1961 Doncaster Hcp, 1 mile (Group 1)
+1961 Doncaster Handicap, 1 mile (Group 1)

-From gate 19 Fine and Dandy set a very fast pace to lead all the way.
+In the Doncaster Fine and Dandy drew gate 19 but crossed the field and set a very fast pace to win easily.
 He defeated Sky High by 4 lengths, Wenona Girl by 6 lengths, Aquanita by 7 lengths and set a new Australian record for the mile of 1 min 34.2 secs.
 Turf expert John Schofield called it an "amazing feat of sustained sprinting".

 The Age turf expert 'Heroic' wrote: "Sky High was always handy but, brilliant as this colt has proved himself, he was run off his legs by the winner" and "The first two furlongs were run in 23½ sec., the first half-mile in 47½ sec., the first five furlongs in 1.0½ and the six furlongs in 1.11.
 It was a terrific exhibition of sustained speed as Fine and Dandy ran home the last two furlongs in 23 1-5 sec. to win by 4 lengths."

-Fine and Dandy still holds this mile record.
+Fine and Dandy still holds the mile record as its 1600m metric replacement is 30.7 feet shorter.

 1961 City Tattersalls Club Flying, 6f

-Fine and Dandy next ran in the Tattersalls Club Flying, handicapped at 9.7, with a strong field.
+Fine and Dandy next ran in the City Tattersalls Club Flying, handicapped at 9.7, in a strong field.
 He won easily from extreme lightweight Seal Keeper (6.11) with Grecian Vale (7.11) beating Martello Towers (9.0) in a photo for third.

 1961 Civic Handicap, 6f

-He was handicapped at 9.11 in the Civic Hcp where he met the champion filly Wenona Girl with 8.11.
+He was handicapped at 9.11 in the Civic Hcp, the principal winter sprint, where he met champion filly Wenona Girl with 8.11.
 She led into the straight where he joined her and the two champions went head and head until Fine and Dandy drew away to win by a neck.
 He was now a strong Stradbroke favourite.
 Wenona Girl was the Stradbroke second favourite.

 1961 Stradbroke Hcp, 7f (Group 1)

-Fine and Dandy was top weight at 9.4, 7 lbs more than Aquanita and 11 lbs more than Wenona Girl.
-Unfortunately, he fell ill in Brisbane on the Tuesday before the race.
-He ran last, pulling up very distressed.
+He was top weight at 9.4, 7 lbs more than Aquanita and 11 lbs more than Wenona Girl but fell ill in Brisbane on the Tuesday before the race with a temperature of 104 degrees F. On race morning Plant was uncertain about his condition so he started but ran last, pulling up distressed.
 Plant said "there was definitely something wrong with the horse" and withdrew him from the Doomben 10,000.
 The winner was Persian Lyric whom Fine and Dandy had easily beaten two weeks earlier in the Civic Hcp.